frankaemika/docs/source/ros_introduction.rst

 franka_visualization
 --------------------
 This package contains the ``franka_joint_state_publisher`` which connects to a FRANKA ARM using the ``libfranka`` API and visualizes the robot in RViz.
-To run it launch
+To run it launch:

 .. code-block:: shell